-- a.
-An "E36 Chassis Swap" occurs when a motor and transmission from an E36 standard variant (not E36/7 Z3) is placed within an E36 chassis that is different from the one it was placed in when delivered from the factory. - b.
-The class of the chassis swap car will be based upon the engine. - c.
-A chassis swap car may update/backdate with chassisspecific components, including using "M" model components, such as suspension or sub-frame. - d.
-The weight of a chassis swap car must meet the greater of: - (1) The weight required for the original configuration of the car as delivered from the factory. - (2) The weight required for the new configuration of the car based on the donor chassis. - (3) The weight of the heaviest version of that chassis in its class (for example, a car with an M52B28 engine installed in an E36 318 or 325 chassis receiving must weigh as much as an E36 328). - 11.
+- d.
+The weight of a chassis swap car must meet the greater of: - (1) The weight required for the original configuration of the car as delivered from the factory. - (2) The weight required for the new configuration of the car based on the donor chassis. - (3) The weight of the heaviest version of that chassis in its class (for example, a car with an M52B28 engine installed in an E36 318 or 325 chassis receiving must weigh as much as an E36 328). - 10.
 Oil filter housings may be replaced with alternate or aftermarket oil filter housings or oil distribution blocks.
 Remote oil filters may be used with alternate or aftermarket oil distribution blocks that do not incorporate an oil filter housing.

-12. The power steering reservoir may be replaced and associated lines may be replaced with braided steel lines using AN fittings.
+11. The power steering reservoir may be replaced and associated lines may be replaced with braided steel lines using AN fittings.